pyrocko/pyrocko/doc/source/install/system/mac.rst

     export PYTHONUSERBASE=<path_to_local_python>
     export PYTHONPATH=:<path_to_local_python_site-packages>:$PYTHONPATH

-Then install local Python module prerequisites and Pyrocko locally
+Then install local Python module prerequisites and Pyrocko locally.
+Depending on your system's default Python version, you may have to install and use pip3 instead of pip.

 .. code-block:: bash
     :caption: e.g. **Mac OS X** (10.6 - 10.10) with **MacPorts** (2.3.3)